mohamedfawzizaki/my-first-repo/README.md

 # my-first-repo
-this is my first repository in GitHub
+This is my first repository in GitHub